Skip to main content

 Real-time project validation

-Whenever a project is updated in Cinode, Pipeline Assistant checks whether the new pipeline stage has any required field rules configured.
-If one or more required fields are missing or invalid, an Adaptive Card is sent to the private Teams channel of the user who made the update.
+If any required fields are missing or invalid, an Adaptive Card is sent to the private Teams channel of the user who made the update.

 Weekly pipeline summaries

-On a configurable schedule, each salesperson can receive a weekly summary of their projects with outstanding validation issues.
-This makes sure incomplete opportunities are reviewed regularly and don't get overlooked.
+On a configurable schedule, each salesperson receives a summary of all their projects with validation issues.
+This ensures incomplete deals are reviewed regularly.

 Upcoming close date alerts